Reviewable/Reviewable/docs/subscriptions.md

 If a PR causes you to exceed your plan's contributor quota, both the subscriber and the person who connected the affected repo will be immediately notified by email.
 If you have chosen a subscription plan that has a flexible overage, Reviewable will permit all additional contributors if you did not exceed your maximum in the previous billing cycle.
 This flexibility provides you additional time to upgrade your subscription without disruption.
 If you are confident that the overage will not continue into the next month, you can simply ignore it.
 If your plan doesn't have the flexible overage feature, or you exceeded the maximum in the prior month, Reviewable won't create the review until you upgrade your subscription — or the contributor count resets on your next billing date.

+{:.tip}
-?> If you exceed your plan's quota, Reviewable will continue updating all previously created reviews and keep creating reviews for contributors that were already counted this month.
+If you exceed your plan's quota, Reviewable will continue updating all previously created reviews and keep creating reviews for contributors that were already counted this month.

 If you change your plan in the middle of a billing cycle, the new plan takes effect immediately and fees are not prorated (up or down).
 You'll be charged the new price on your next billing date.